-Resources is a set of tools for viewing and configuring server cluster, data sources, temporary files and configuration backups.
-There are three tools: Cluster, Data Source, and Maintenance.
+Resources is a set of tools for viewing and configuring the servers cluster, temporary files and configuration backups.
+There are two tools: Cluster and Maintenance.

-Figure 5.13: Resources
+Figure 5.12: Resource

 5.3.3.1 Cluster

 Once you installed Appeon Server to several application servers, you can use the AEM Cluster tool to create an Appeon Server cluster and configure the load balancing and failover settings of the cluster.